 I did hear the sound of a stream at one point but didn’t see any water nearby.
 I haven’t hiked this trail in the spring but I imagine the water levels are much higher than during the summer droughts.

-While this trail is not as “epic” as some other Central California hikes, you still have the opportunity to feel submerged into nature just a short drive from Ventura and other coastal cities.
+While this trail is not as “epic” as some other Central California hikes, you still have the opportunity to feel submerged in nature just a short drive from Ventura and other coastal cities.

 In the next part, you will need to turn right and cross the river along the Wills Crossover.
 There was no water in the river which made the crossing very easy.